Mixed 3-manifolds are virtually special: Technical reduction to two steps

-The nontrivial stabilisers in $P_i$ of hyperplanes in $\widetilde{Y}_i$ correspond to either fundamental groups of the components of $S\cap M^g_i$, which are virtually embedded in $M^g_i$ by Theorem~\ref{thm:cubulation}(3) or subgroups of the fundamental groups of the transitional tori, which are also virtually embedded by Hypothesis (ii).
-Except for rank $1$ subgroups of the transitional tori groups all these stabilisers are separable by \cite[Thm 1.1]{PW} and double coset separable by \cite[Thm 1.2]{PW}.
-The rank $1$ case is easily handled by expressing the corresponding circles as intersections of tori and surfaces guaranteed by Proposition~\ref{prop:existence_graph}.
-Hence we have Conditions (4) and (5) of Criterion~\ref{thm:HWcriterion}, and by Criterion~\ref{thm:HWcriterion} the action of $P_i$ on $\widetilde{Y}_i$ is virtually special.
-This is Hypothesis (iii).
+The nontrivial stabilizers in $P_i$ of hyperplanes in $\widetilde{Y}_i$ correspond to either fundamental groups of the pieces of $S$ in $M^{\gb}_i$, which are virtually embedded in $M^{\gb}_i$ by Theorem~\ref{thm:cubulation}(3) or infinite cyclic subgroups of the fundamental groups of the transitional tori, to which by \cite[Cor~4.3]{PW} (or \cite{Ham}) we can also associate virtually embedded $\partial$--parallel annuli.
+All these stabilizers are separable by \cite[Thm 1.1]{PW} and double coset separable by \cite[Thm 1.2]{PW}.
+Hence we have Conditions (4)~and~(5) of Criterion~\ref{thm:HWcriterion}, and by Criterion~\ref{thm:HWcriterion} the action of $P_i$ on $\widetilde{Y}_i$ is virtually special.
+This is Hypothesis~(iii).

-Moreover, by \cite[Thm 14.29]{Hier} and the remark after its proof each $\pi_1M^h_k$ is the fundamental group of a sparse virtually special cube complex, and we have Hypothesis (iv) as well.
+Hypothesis~(iv) follows from the following, where we do not assume that $\partial M$ is toroidal.
+While this strengthening is not spelled out in \cite{Hier}, the proof goes through without a change.